Yandex Cloud

 • Creating a single-host cluster

-• Creating sharded clusters
+• Creating a sharded cluster

 1. Step-by-step guides